 In addition to the common signs of angina, myocardial infarction patients also experience symptoms of shortness of breath, dizziness, sweating, and vomiting.

-A heart attack is a sudden blockage of blood flow to the heart muscle, causing damage to heart muscle tissue.
-This usually results from a blockage in one or more of the coronary arteries.
-The blockage occurs when a blood clot forms on a plaque in the coronary artery that has ruptured or cracked.
+A heart attack is a sudden blockage of blood flow to the heart muscle, causing damage to the heart muscle tissue.
+This is usually the result of a blockage in one or more of the coronary arteries.
+The blockage occurs when a blood clot forms on a ruptured or cracked plaque in the coronary artery.

-Master, Doctor, CKII Huynh Thanh Kieu, Head of Department of Cardiology 1, Cardiovascular Center, Tam Anh General Hospital, Ho Chi Minh City, said that the most common symptoms in patients with myocardial infarction include:
+Master, Doctor, Specialist II Huynh Thanh Kieu, Head of Department of Cardiology 1, Cardiovascular Center, Tam Anh General Hospital, Ho Chi Minh City, said the most common symptoms in patients with myocardial infarction include:

-Severe chest pain: The patient feels a feeling of pain, heaviness, twisting in the chest, behind the sternum or left chest, severe, occurs when sitting and resting, lasts more than 15 minutes, pain spreads to the back, neck, chin, shoulder or arm.
-The pain is not reduced when taking nitrates or spraying them.
+Severe chest pain: The patient feels a feeling of pain, pressure, or twisting in the chest, behind the sternum or left chest, severe, occurring when sitting or resting, lasting more than 15 minutes, pain spreading to the back, neck, chin, shoulders, or arms.
+The pain does not decrease when taking nitrates or spraying them.

-Nausea, indigestion, abdominal pain: Pain in the epigastric region (above the navel) accompanied by intermittent vomiting, may feel indigestion or heartburn.
+Nausea, indigestion, abdominal pain: Pain in the epigastric region (above the navel) accompanied by intermittent vomiting, possibly feeling indigestion or heartburn.

 Shortness of breath, sweating, fatigue, dizziness, altered mental status, fainting, or low blood pressure below 90/60 mmHg.